emilyyld/jobs/permanent/2015-Q3-Executive-Assistant.md

 The ideal candidate will be proactive and a problem solver with the ability to prioritise workload on own initiative.

-Excellent organizational and prioritization skills are required.
+Excellent organizational, prioritization, and communication skills are required.

+Human Resources background is prefered.

+Ideally the candidate is seeking an opportunity to work with a dynamic, motivated executive team as a learning opportunity

 ## Our Offer